Mai, the Psychic Girl: Film

 Beginning in the late 1980s, Ron Mael and Russell Mael of the band Sparks attempted to make Mai, the Psychic Girl into a musical, with interest from Tim Burton and Carolco Pictures, who purchased the film rights in August 1991.
 Carolco hoped Burton would start production in 1992, but he chose to work on The Nightmare Before Christmas and Ed Wood for Disney.
 The option on the film rights eventually expired, and Burton dropped out.
 Francis Ford Coppola later developed the property in the 1990s.
 In June 2000, Sony Pictures Entertainment started on a new different project with Kirk Wong attached to direct.
 By February 2001, a script had been written by Lisa Addario and Joey Syracuse for Sony's Columbia Pictures.
 The release of The Seduction of Ingmar Bergman, a radio musical by Sparks, in August 2009, was informed by the six years the band spent trying to get their Mai, the Psychic Girl produced.
 The album generated new interest, and gained a "second wind", Russell Mael explained.
 "The music is all ready and we are hoping that this still might see the light of day".
 In 2010, Burton expressed renewed interest in adapting the property.

 Reception

 Mai, the Psychic Girl was well received by critics and readers in America (more so than in its native Japan), and is recognized as an important first step in the gradual popularity of manga in America.
-Many praised the series for avoiding typical superhero cliches and for also introducing many readers to the world of manga.
+Many praised the series for avoiding typical superhero clichés and for also introducing many readers to the world of manga.

+In Issue 5 of Gateways, Jeffrey Gomez noted "Kazuya Kudo's and Ryoichi Ikegami's production of Mai, the Psychic Girl most certainly stands as a shining example of the art [of manga] ...
+Mai is a combination of everything that makes manga a definite interest for anyone involved with comics, science fantasy, and solid, exciting story-telling."